artemch/ArcGIS-Podspecs/README.md

 For additional information on the CocoaPods project, please see [CocoaPods.org](http://cocoapods.org).

-How To
+### How To Get This All Setup
 ______

-### 1. Create a directory at /Users/Shared/Library/ArcGIS
+1. Create a directory at /Users/Shared/Library/ArcGIS

-### 2. Download the master zip or clone this repo into that directory.
+2. Download the master zip or clone this repo into that directory.

 This will create a subdirectory for each version of the Esri iOS SDK.
 At current writing, these are 2.3.2, 10.1.1, and 10.1.1-u1.
 Each directory will contain an ArcGIS.podspec file that points to an (as of yet non-existent) zip file in the same directory.

-### 3.
+3. Download and install the latest version of the Esri iOS SDK.